isaacmarvel/runTracker/README.md

 # runTracker
-This project was designed to help me keep track of my running progress, as well as to practice api-building, dealing with databases, and, to a limited extent, deploying a website.
+This Code Louisbille project was designed to help me keep track of my running progress, as well as to practice api-building, dealing with databases, and, to a limited extent, deploying a website.
 I deployed the site using render, and the deployed version can be seen here:

 https://runtracker-o53g.onrender.com/

 In short, this website allows you to write running data into html input elements, sends that data to a sqlite database, receives data from said database, and converts into a graph using chart.js.

-Note: at this point the About page is fairly minimal, but I will add more once I actually this to a portfolio for job-hunting.
-So for now, the About page is basically a placeholder.

 To run the site: use npm install to download and install all the dependencies, then run node app.js to start up the server.
 From there you can just open localhost:3001 in a web browser and you should be good to go.